Adi-1491/yt-analytics-dashboard/yt-analytics-fe/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Our heatmap visualization is designed to help content creators optimize their YouTube posting schedule.
+Let me break it down:

+Core Functionality
+It's a 7×24 grid representing every hour of every day of the week The intensity of the blue color in each cell represents one of three metrics:
+Upload frequency
+Average views
+Average engagement rate (ER)
+Technical Implementation
+Uplo
+Key Features
+Dynamic Coloring:

+Each cell's opacity is calculated relative to the maximum value in the grid
+Formula: opacity = baseOpacity + (value/maxValue * intensityRange)
+Interactive Elements:

+Tooltips showing detailed metrics for each time slot Toggle between different metrics (uploads, views, engagement) Performance Optimization:

+Used useMemo for calculations to prevent unnecessary re-renders Grid data is pre-processed on the backend
+Business Value
+Helps creators identify optimal posting times
+Shows patterns in audience engagement
+Supports data-driven content scheduling decisions Engagement Rate calculation: ER = ((Likes + Comments) / Views) × 100% This visualization turns complex posting data into an intuitive, actionable format that directly impacts content strategy."

+Upload Count (Post Frequency): Indicates your posting pattern Shows when you're most consistent in uploading
+Useful for understanding your current schedule

+Average Views
+Indicates audience engagement timing
+Shows when your audience is most active
+Helps optimize posting schedule for maximum reach